 For the spice rub:

-- 1 1/2 teaspoon dried oregano, Greek or Mediterranean-style preferred
+1 1/2 teaspoons dried oregano, Greek or Mediterranean-style preferred

 To roast and finish:

 Place the feta cheese, salt, and water in a blender.
 Process until the feta cheese has broken down into small bits and the salt is dissolved.

 Place the chicken in a large Ziploc bag or other container.
 Pour the brine into the bag or container and seal.
 If the chicken is not fully submerged, turn the chicken over once or twice during the brining time.
 Refrigerate for at least 8 hours or overnight.

 Dry the chicken, and bring it to room temperature:

 When the chicken has finished brining, place a wire rack on a rimmed baking sheet.
 Remove the chicken from the brine, letting as much of the brine drip off the chicken and back into the bag or container.
 Place the chicken on the wire rack and discard the brine.